ChildrenGraphic_540x150

-Home MenuChildren in the Library Policy
+Children in the Library Policy

 NBPL 4

-1. CHILDREN UNDER THE AGE OF TWELVE: Children under the age of twelve may not be left alone in the Library for any reason and need to be supervised by a responsible caregiver at all times.
-If it comes to the attention of Library staff that a child under the age of twelve has been left unattended, staff shall make a reasonable effort to locate the caregiver in the Library or by phone.
-If the caregiver cannot be located, the police may be called to escort the child to a safe location until parents can be reached.
-Library staff will not transport a child nor will a child be allowed to sit in a staff person's vehicle.
+1. CHILDREN UNDER THE AGE OF TWELVE: Children under the age of twelve may not be left unattended in the Library for any reason, including during Library programs.
+If it comes to the attention of Library staff that a child under the age of twelve has been left unattended, staff shall make a reasonable effort to locate the Caregiver in the Library or by phone.
+If the Caregiver cannot be located, the police may be called.

-3. UNATTENDED CHILDREN AT CLOSING: Parents are responsible for being aware of the Library’s hours and for picking up their children on time.
-If staff is aware of any unaccompanied child under the age of eighteen remaining in the Library or on the Library premises at closing time without a ride home, staff may, but is not required to, make a reasonable effort to locate the parent/adult caregiver by phone.
-If the caregiver cannot be located, or is unable to pick up the child within 15 minutes after the Library closes, the police may be called to escort the child to a safe location.
-Under no circumstances will staff transport unattended children, nor will a child be allowed to sit in a staff person's vehicle.
+3. LIBRARY CLOSURES (SCHEDULED OR EMERGENCY): If the Library closes without prior notice due to unusual or emergency circumstances, unattended children who cannot transport themselves must be able to reach the Caregiver for immediate pick up.
+If staff is aware of any unattended child remaining in the Library or on the Library premises at closing time without a ride home, staff may, but is not required to, make a reasonable effort to locate the Caregiver by phone.
+If the Caregiver cannot be located or is unable to pick up the child within 15 minutes after the Library closes for any reason, the police may be called.

-5. ADULTS IN THE CHILDREN’S ROOM: Adults unaccompanied by a child may not use the Children’s Room and its restroom at the Central Library or the Children’s areas at the branches, unless accompanying or assisting a child, or with the express permission of Library staff (for example, to locate and obtain children’s materials).
+5. ADULTS IN THE CHILDREN’S ROOM: Adults unaccompanied by a child may not use the Children’s Room or its restroom at the Central Library or the Children’s areas at the branches, unless accompanying or assisting a child, or with the express advance permission of Library staff (for example, to locate and obtain children’s materials).

 Adopted - January 24, 1994